University of California San Francisco

 Research

-With new funding from the National Aeronautics and Space Administration (NASA), the TSI Lab is investigating the vascular biology of “mice from space”, or rather mice that have spent time at the international space station (ISS).
-This research will provide insight into what physiological effects time in outer space might have on astronauts, with potentially important implications for future longer-term missions, and has the possibility to open the door to fascinating new discoveries that could be used in earth-bound cardiovascular ...
+TSI Lab Space Medicine With new funding from the National Aeronautics and Space Administration (NASA), the TSI Lab is investigating the vascular biology of “mice from space”, or rather mice that have spent time at the International Space Station (ISS).
+This research will provide insight into what physiological effects time in outer space might have on astronauts, with potentially important implications for future longer-term missions, and has the possibility to open the door to fascinating new discoveries that could be ...

 Stem cell transplantation is a quickly developing area of research with the goal of replacing, regenerating, or reinvigorating injured tissues.
 Allogeneic stem cells are often rejected by the immune system of the transplant recipient, drastically reducing their potential positive therapeutic effects.
 Upon the advent of induced pluripotent stem cells (iPS cells), the possibility of creating patient-specific stem cell lines gave hope for a reduced risk of rejection.
 It is apparent, however, that large-scale generation of patient-specific iPS cells is not ...